bennylut/poetry/README.md

 - Project and other components scaffolding using [protopy](https://github.com/bennylut/protopy)
 - property definition and substitution in pyproject
 - automatic and manual build profiles (override groups of properties in pyproject)
+- install, update and add are merged into a single (install) command

 See wiki for further details.